noaione/yuusha-shoukan-ln/sources/v07/chapter7.md

 [...You mean to say that Alice had her attention on Isis-san earlier?]

 [...Unnn...
 This was the first time...
-Shalltear did that... since she started escorting Kaito... so I got...a little curious.]
+Shalltear did that... since she started escorting Kaito... so I got... a little curious.]

 That certainly is a curious behavior.
 It’s not as if Alice was the type that would just commit a blunder.
 That being the case, she must have thought about